- Degree Requirements

 Registering for the Internship

-Registering for the internship course (POL599) requires a permission code from the internship director.
+Registering for the internship course (POL599) requires a permission code from the internship director (Professor Mark Paige).
 After consulting with your academic advisor and the internship director in the semester preceding your intention to take the internship course (for example arranging for your internship or waiver in the Spring semester preceding the following Fall semester you plan on registering for the internship), contact the director for registration approval for the semester you wish to engage in the internship experience.
 With written approval you will be able to register for the course as indicated in the approval (1-unit section with waiver, 3-unit section without waiver).

 Planning Your Internship